IN-CORE/incore-docs/manual/source/getting_started.md

 ### Using pyIncore locally

 In this section we will create and run our first analysis using Jupyter Notebook and pyIncore library, both run locally on your computer.
-We will re-create Building Damage analysis.The result will be a comma-delimited (csv) text file with Building inventory and Damage states for each individual building.
+We will re-create Building Damage analysis.
+The result will be a comma-delimited (csv) text file with Building inventory and Damage states for each individual building.

-Apart from your IN-CORE Account we need
+Apart from your IN-CORE Account we need:

 * Python virtual environment called **Miniconda**
 * **Jupyter Notebook** and
 * **pyIncore** library

-Please note that for this **Getting started** example we use small Python environment manager Miniconda which includes just Python, conda, and a small number of other packages.
-We will install Jypyter Notebook separately.
+For this **Getting started** example we use small Python environment manager Miniconda which includes just Python, conda, and a small number of other packages.
+We will install Jupyter Notebook separately.
 For additional installation details see [prerequisites](prerequisites.md) page.

 #### Install pyIncore package - quick reference